 The blue whale is a cosmopolitan species.
 It is found in all the major oceans of the world and has a tendency to remain in deep waters.
-It is the largest of the baleen whales, and also the largest animal to have ever lived on Earth.
+It is the largest of the baleen whales and also the largest animal to have ever lived.

 The blue whale appears lighter in colour than most other large whales.
 It has a bluish grey mottled pigmentation with light and dark patches.